 The School Safety Plan was presented to the Board of Education outlining the District's plan and purpose.
 There are essentially two components: School Climate (strategies to maintain a caring climate) and Physical Environment (attributes of a hospitable environment).
-The district's priority has: a) updated the individual school plans; b) developed the curriculum requirements in Tolerance education, Safe and drug free education, anti-bullying initiative "Bullying Hurts Inside and Out, and tobacco use prevention; c) updated the physical environment; and d) developed a strategic plan.
+The district's priority has: a) updated the individual school plans; b) Provided training and materials to implement the "Caring Schools Community" curriculum in all K-5 classrooms and trained trained a small core of teachers and parents in the Olweus Anti-Bullying Program; c) updated the physical environment; and d) developed a strategic plan.
 This plan was presented to teachers and parents in February, 2011.
 Each site has an emergency plan with a clear set of procedures.
+Monthly staff and students are involved in an emergency drill.

-At La Ballona Elementary School, our students in Kindergarten through 5th Grade participate in the Caring School Community program.
-This is a research-based curriculum designed to create a culture of kindness and respect that permeates each classroom and the school.
+At La Ballona Elementary School, our students in Kindergarten through 5th Grade participate in the Olweus Bullying Prevention Program and the Caring School Community program.
+These are research-based programs designed to create a culture of kindness and respect that permeates each classroom and the school.
 Students are treated warmly, and staff members, parents and other adults in the school are treated as valued, contributing members of the school community.
-The key features of this program include: respectful, supportive relationships among students, teachers, and parents; frequent opportunitie for students to help and collaborate with others; frequent opportunities for student autonomy and participation in decision making; with an emphasis on the importance of learning and of behaving humanely and responsibly.
+The key features of these programs include: respectful, supportive relationships among students, teachers, and parents; frequent opportunities for students to help and collaborate with others; frequent opportunities for student autonomy and participation in decision making; an emphasis on the importance of learning and of behaving humanely and responsibly.

-Safe School Plan Goals
+Safe School Plan Goals Safe School Plan Goals LA BALLONA ELEMENTARY SCHOOL 2011-12

-LA BALLONA ELEMENTARY SCHOOL 2010-11 ACTION PLAN
+ACTION PLAN